::Download a PDF of this grant information::

-Recipients of an ASRM Research Grant may also have other grants contributing to the funding of their project; however, the additional funding amounts must be noted on the grant application.
-A progress report and a financial report on the work sponsored by the ASRM Research Grant are required annually and within 60 days of the completion date of funding for the project.
+Recipients of an ASRM or SREI Research Grant may also have other grants contributing to the funding of their project; however, the additional funding amounts must be noted on the grant application.
+A progress report and a financial report on the work sponsored by the grant are required annually and within 60 days of the completion date of funding for the project.
 The final report should include a summary of the project and an accounting of funds spent, be signed by the recipient of the award and the institutional grants officer, and submitted to the ASRM office.
 All unused funds will be returned to the ASRM at the completion of the project unless additional time has been approved by no-cost as described above, or if the project has not been initiated at the end of the first year.
-An abstract should be submitted for consideration at an ASRM Annual Meeting either prior to or after completion of the project.
+An abstract should be submitted for consideration at an ASRM Scientific Congress either prior to or after completion of the project.

 To be eligible for an ASRM Research Grant, the Candidate/Principal Investigator must:

 - Have earned an M.D. and/or Ph.D. and/or D.O. and/or D.V.M. degree or their equivalents.